 Thoroughly inspect packs before using them to ensure that they have not been compromised and their contents are still sterile.
 If the external chemical indicator has not changed, the pack has not been autoclaved and is not sterile.
-Before opening the pack, check that the seal is intact and assess the pack for rips, punctures, water marks, and signs of crushing or dampness.
+Before opening the pack, check that the seal is intact and assess the pack for Inspect instruments before taking them from clinic and before use to ensure that the packages have not been compromised.

+rips, punctures, water marks, and signs of crushing or dampness.
 Check that the external and internal indicators have changed.
 Depending on how the instruments are packaged, this may be visible before opening the pack or only after opening.
 After you have opened the pack, check for signs of moisture (e.g., current wetness or past watermarks) and debris on the inside.